"In Ireland, the map possesses the same pioneer status as is held in England and Wales by William Smith's map..." - Gordon L. Davies

 Griffith and the Early Geological Mapping of Ireland

 The Griffith map has been the subject of extensive research.
 Griffith first had a manuscript geological map of the entire island sometime around 1815, when he first referred to a manuscript map in one of his lectures.
-It is known that made many editions of this manuscript map, slowly coloring in portions of the country as he and other geologists mapped ever-increasing portions of the island.
+It is known that he made many editions of this manuscript map, slowly coloring in portions of the country as he and other geologists mapped ever-increasing portions of the island.
 However, it was thought that all examples of Griffith's manuscript maps were lost until the recent discovery of an annotated Alexander Taylor map appeared in the archives of the Geological Society.

 A printed map by Griffith would have to wait until 1838 when he published the first geological map of Ireland at a scale reduced from the present (1 inch to 10 miles).
 This map accompanied a railroad report which he was also involved in.
 In 1839, the enlarged and significantly more detailed version of his map appeared, which remained in circulation throughout the 19th century as the foremost authority on the geology of the country.

 Griffith retained the 1839 dating on the map until 1855 despite continuously updating the map with the work of other researchers.
-This practice drew criticism at the time as some felt that this practice suggested that he, in fact, discovered the newly-depicted elements first.
+This practice drew criticism at the time as some felt that this practice suggested that he, in fact, discovered the newly depicted elements first.
 Perhaps to assuage this criticism, a member of the Irish Ordnance Survey (usually James Duncan) would date the map in the lower right of each sheet.
 In addition, Griffith would sometimes change the date on the map himself when presenting to a scientific audience likely to know that the work on the map was not exclusively his own.

 Rarity